All Episodes

 Wow.

-But I I wanted to just commend you for bringing Robert F. Kennedy uh for that town hall.
+But I wanted to just commend you for bringing Robert F. Kennedy for that town hall.

-Uh just reading, you know, the real Anthony Fauci, understanding the deep state uh the medical world.
+Just reading, you know, the real Anthony Fauci, understanding the deep state of the medical world.

 There's so many facts that the media doesn't report.

-I mean, this used to be something 60 Minutes would report, but there there's there's so much weird money stuff going on and corruption, and no one ever seems to identify it.
+I mean, this used to be something 60 Minutes would report, but there's so much weird money stuff going on and corruption, and no one ever seems to identify it.

-Now that would be like um, you know, coal companies funding the EPA.
+Now, that would be like, you know, coal companies funding the EPA.

 I don't think the left would like that too much.

-Um, you know, people in the CDC, NIH, F FDA, there's like I think seven or eight of them that I'm receiving about two hundred thousand a year, as I understand it, on the COVID vaccine because they're named on the patent.
+And, you know, like the Buh-Dole Act, you know, people in the CDC, NIH, FDA, there's like, I think, seven or eight of them that I'm receiving about $200,000 a year, as I understand it, on the COVID vaccine because they're named on the patent.

-It's fine, but how can you judge if something's safe or not if you're gonna make two hundred thousand a year on it?
+It's fine, but how can you judge if something's safe or not if you're going to make $200,000 a year on it?

-If people are in the media think it's my role to be debating him, I'm not gonna debate him.
+If people in the media think it's my role to be debating him, I'm not going to debate him.

-I'm gonna look and seek for his hand seek his answers and and ask maybe push them and ask them, okay, what makes you believe this?
+I'm going to look and seek his answers and ask, maybe push him and ask him, okay, what makes you believe this?

 Do you agree or disagree?